MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	In the **Microsoft 365 admin center** navigation pane, select **Users** and then select **Active users**.
 On the **Active users** page, select **Pradeep Gupta**.

-8. In the **Pradeep Gupta** pane that appears, select the **Licenses and apps** tab.
+8. In the **Pradeep Gupta** pane that appears, the **Account** tab is displayed by default.
+Select the **Licenses and apps** tab.
 Under **Licenses (2)**, select the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** check boxes to clear them, and then select **Save Changes**.
 Close the **Pradeep Gupta** pane.
 The licenses that were previously assigned to Pradeep are now available for Laura.

 9. In the **Active users** list, scroll down to **Laura Atkins**.
 The value in the **Licenses** column for Laura currently indicates that she is **Unlicensed**.
 Select **Laura Atkins**.

-10. In **Laura Atkins** account pane, the **Account** tab is displayed by default.
-Select the **Licenses and apps** tab.
+10. In **Laura Atkins** account pane, select the **Licenses and apps** tab.
 In the **Licenses** section, select the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** check boxes and then select **Save changes**.
 Once the changes are saved, close Laura’s account pane. <br/>

-	In the **Active users** list, note how the value in the **Licenses** column for Laura now displays **Enterprise Mobility + Security E5** and **Microsoft 365 E5**.
+	In the **Active users** list, note how the value in the **Licenses** column for Laura now displays **Enterprise Mobility + Security E5, Microsoft 365 E5**.

-11. You should now check whether Laura can download Microsoft 365 Apps for enterprise on to her client PC when the global Office download setting has been turned Off. <br/>
+11. You should now check whether Laura can download Microsoft 365 Apps for enterprise to her client PC when the global Office download setting has been turned Off. <br/>

 	To do this, you must first switch back to **LON-CL2**.

-12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the screen; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).
+12. In **LON-CL2**, your Edge browser should still be open, and you should still be logged into Microsoft 365 as Laura Atkins (verify Laura's **LA** initials appear in the upper-right corner of the browser; note that Laura's name doesn't appear because she's not a member of the M365 pilot project group that was assigned to the custom theme).
 In your browser, verify you're on the **Home | Microsoft 365** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the navigation pane on the left because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license. <br/>

 	Select the **Refresh** icon that appears to the left of the address bar at the top of your browser. <br/>

-	After refreshing the page, notice the column of Microsoft 365 app icons now appears on the left-side of the screen because Laura has been assigned a Microsoft 365 license. <br/>
+	After refreshing the page, notice the Microsoft 365 app icons that now appear on the left-side of the screen because Laura has been assigned a Microsoft 365 license. <br/>

 	If a **Find more apps** window appears, select the **X** to close it.